ledatelescope/bifrost/docs/Getting-started-guide.md

 ## Installation

-Bifrost requires several dependencies, depending on how you do it.
+Bifrost requires several dependencies, depending on how you want to use it.
 If you don't know what you are doing, you should assume that you want all the dependencies - we will walk you through this process.

 ### Python dependencies